zhaoshan2/pangu-pytorch/README.md

 # pangu-pytorch

 This represents our initial attempt to replicate the Pangu-Weather model as detailed in the work by Bi et al. (2023).
 Our implementation closely adheres to the pseudocode provided in the GitHub repository at https://github.com/198808xc/Pangu-Weather.
 We have made specific adjustments to certain components, such as the PatchEmbedding and PatchRecovery layers, in alignment with the pretrained weights available in ONNX files.
-Notably, the attention mask is not utilized in our current implementation.

 It is worth noting that ONLY LATITUDE WEIGHTED RMSE is computed, compared, and validated.